tipsy-tips/Byaheng-SanPablo/README.md

 1. Clone the repository: `git clone https://github.com/obscuredx/ByahengSanPablo.git`
 2. Navigate to the project directory: `cd ByahengSanPablo`
 3. Install dependencies: `npm install`

-## Usage

-Explain how to use your project.
-Include code snippets or examples.

 ## Contributing